The importance of carbon monoxide alarms

 Carbon monoxide poisoning is known as the ‘silent killer’.
 It’s a colourless, odourless emission which can be given off by faulty or incorrectly ventilated gas, oil and solid fuel (wood and coal) appliances.
 You can’t see, smell or taste it, but it kills up to 50 people every year with around 4,000 more needing hospital treatment.

 While landlords must, by law, fit properties with carbon monoxide - and smoke - alarms, and have a gas safety check carried out by a professional annually, there’s no similar ruling for owner-occupiers.
-But when an alarm costs around £12 and needs no fitting, it’s a simple but potentially life-saving precaution.
+But when an alarm costs so little, and needs no fitting, it is a simple but potentially life-saving precaution!
 Click here for advice about choosing an alarm which complies with safety standards.

 We recommend that you: